Pyncro/pyncro/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on Wordpress
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Docker 🐳
-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
-- 📫 How to reach me: ...
+- 📫 How to reach me: pyncro@protonmail.ch

-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
+- ⚡ Spoken language: 🇫🇷/🇬🇧

 https://shields.io (for badges)